 It’s not that we disagree with the practice of cleaning and service fees.
 We understand that they’re both a necessary evil when it comes to the big picture of operating an Airbnb.
 We’ll admit that there are certainly some pros to going the Airbnb route.
-The homeyness and additional space in these rentals is a massive plus.
-Unfortunately, the space overall has severely subpar mobility.
-Call us crazy, but we think that it would be really hard to move the entire living room up and down the coast as we do with our car.
+The hominess and additional space in these rentals is a massive plus.
+Unfortunately, the overall accommodation has subpar mobility.
+Call us crazy, but we think that it would be really hard to move the bed up and down the coast as we do with our car camping air mattress.
 Just imagine lugging the bedframe with you everywhere you go.
 Thanks but no thanks.

 $185/night. $555 total